Asthma is a chronic (long-term) disease of the lungs that causes inflammation and narrowing (constriction) of the airways.

 Smoking

-Cigarette smoke leads to lung irritation, and people who smoke are at a higher risk of developing asthma.
-People exposed to secondhand smoke during childhood, or whose birthing parent smoked during pregnancy, are also
+Cigarette smoke leads to lung irritation, and people who smoke have a higher risk of developing asthma.

 Air pollution